CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > Note that the Foo-Bar project only supports major versions of Perl
 > released in the past ten (10) years, even though Foo-Bar will run on
 > older versions of Perl.
 If a security fix requires us to increase
-> the minimum version of Perl that is supported, then we may do that.
+> the minimum version of Perl that is supported, then we may do so.

 or,